 - Provide a complete verification of a cumulative GPA of 2.67 or 2.75 on the last 60 units.

-- Complete an Admission Interview Form and obtain an interview from a Multiple Subject credential faculty member.
-Sign up for interviews in ED 250.
+- Complete an Admission Interview Form and complete an interview with a Multiple Subject credential faculty member.
+Interviews may be scheduled by calling 559.278.0250.

 - Obtain two letters of recommendation written by instructors, supervisors, or other individuals in a position to recommend for admission into a teacher education program.

 Program Completion Requirements